h2oai/h2o-3/h2o-docs/src/product/training-models.rst

 Unsupervised Learning
 ----------------------

-Unsupervised learning algorithms include clustering and anomaly detection.
+Unsupervised learning algorithms include clustering and anomaly detection methods.
 Unsupervised learning algorithms such as GLRM and PCA can also be used to perform dimensionality reduction.

 Clustering Example
 ~~~~~~~~~~~~~~~~~~